evagrean/evagrean/README.md

 # Hello, I'm Eva

 <p>
-I'm working as a full-stack web developer in the e-commerce sector.
-For scripts I'm writing at work I primarily use TypeScript and Node.js.<br>
+I'm a full-stack web developer with experience in the e-commerce sector.
+For scripts I'm writing for work I primarily use TypeScript and Node.js.<br>
 I love to keep learning and evolving.
 Currently I'm discovering PHP to improve my server-side skills and thus to be more broadly positioned as full-stack developer.
 </p>